Boston E-1 and E-2 Visa Lawyer for Treaty Traders and Investors

 What Documentation Do I Need for the E-1 Visa and E-2 Visa?

-To apply for either visa the alien must provide the following documentation:
+To apply for either the E-1 or E-2 visa the foreigner must provide the following documentation:

 For the E-1 Treaty Trader visa:

-1. A statement describing in detail the nature and function of the business and the alien’s position
+1. A statement describing in detail the nature and function of the business and the applicant’s position

 2. Documents demonstrating the continued trade between the United States and the country of the applicant’s nationality, including any of the following as available: